Rottweil: Lord mayors since the 19th century

+Climate

 Economy

 During the Middle Ages, Rottweil used to be a flourishing imperial city with great economic and cultural influence.
 In 1868, Rottweil was connected to Stuttgart by rail, which boosted the economy of the region.

-Today, most companies in Rottweil are either small or medium sized.
+Today, most companies in Rottweil are either small or medium-sized.
 A trading and shopping town with a high level of innovation that benefits from its well developed educational and transport infrastructure, Rottweil has many industrial companies and a steadily growing proportion of knowledge-intensive service jobs.

 At 7.9%, Rottweil has one of the highest academic rates in the region.

 Media

 Local events in Rottweil are reported in the daily newspaper Schwarzwälder Bote, the Stadtanzeiger, online and once a week in the print edition Neue Rottweiler Zeitung, the TV station Regio TV Bodensee and the local radio station antenne 1 Neckarburg Rock & Pop, which is based in the district.